The virtual event has been around for a while—but never as prevalent as it has been in the past few years (ahem, #covidlyfe).

 Check out 4 ways that we’ve seen some of our customers successfully incorporate swag to make the most out of their virtual event!

-1. Have a swag kit to sent to all attendees
+1. Send a swag kit to attendees

 One of the most exciting parts of attending a conference is registering and receiving your complimentary swag bag.
 Just because an event is virtual doesn't mean you should take away this experience!